-Twenty years ago when my husband and I decided to get married, I wasnext to the worst thing that could happen to my Taiwanese parents-in-law.
-For them, seeing their eldest son marry a French who hadn’t any clue about how things were done in a Taiwanese family couldn’t be good news.
+Twenty years ago when my husband and I decided to get married, I was next to the worst thing that could happen to my Taiwanese parents-in-law.
+For them, seeing their eldest son marry a French person who hadn’t any clue about how things were done in a Taiwanese family couldn’t have been good news.

 Indeed, the first few years brought a lot of frustrations on both sides.
-However, there wasone thing I always kept in mind: it had been my choice to come to Taiwan, not their choice to end up with a French daughter-in-law.
-Hence I owned the responsibility to make the relationship work.
+However, there was one thing I always kept in mind: it had been my choice to come to Taiwan, not their choice to end up with a French daughter-in-law.
+Hence, I was responsible for making the relationship work.

 Over the years I have used this 3-step strategy to stay on the right track: Connect, Balance, Perform.

 First I needed to know what communicating meant to my parents-in-law.
-I soon found out that snapping out what was on my mind and telling them how my way was better, was definitely not the most effective way.
+It soon became obvious to me that spouting off what I had in mind and telling them how my way was better was not the most effective approach.

-It mostly resulted in them smiling at me (leading me to believe that I had made my point) and running to my husband either simply puzzled, more often outraged at my behaviour.
+It mostly resulted in them smiling at me (leading me to believe that I had made my point) and running to my husband, sometimes puzzled but more often than not, outraged at my behaviour.

 Communication between us was non-existent.